luiscoco/AZ-104-Azure-IT-Administrator-Certificate/README.md

 sudo apt install nginx
 ```

-Start and Enable the Web Server:
+### Section 3.9.5: Start and Enable the Web Server:

 For Apache, run: